Governor Newsom Statement on Biden Administration’s New Proposed Emissions Standards

 SACRAMENTO – Today, Governor Gavin Newsom issued the below statement following new federal emissions standards proposed by the U.S. EPA.
 The standards, championed by the Biden-Harris Administration, would effectively require a majority of all cars sold in the U.S. to be zero emissions vehicles (ZEV) by 2032, and if adopted, they would be the most stringent federal tailpipe requirements in history.

 “This is a great day for America as our country, under the leadership of President Biden, charts a new course for a zero emissions future,” said Governor Newsom.
-“We’re proud of our work here in California that has made our state the national leader in ZEV sales – and now we stand ready to work together to lead the most significant economic transformation since the Industrial Revolution.”
+“We’re proud of our work here in California that has made our state the national leader in ZEV sales – and now we stand ready to work together on accelerating America’s ZEV transition.”

 CALIFORNIA’S ZEV RECORD: